- 1 Article Summary: Moving to Italy from UK

 Once your visa is approved, you must apply for a Permesso di Soggiorno (Italian residence permit) at the local Questura within eight days of arrival.
 This document confirms your legal right to live in Italy.
 After five years of continuous residence, UK nationals may apply for long-term EU residence status or Italian permanent residency.

-Healthcare in Italy for UK Nationals
+Healthcare in Italy for UK Expats

 Italy provides a high standard of medical care through its national healthcare system — the Servizio Sanitario Nazionale (SSN) — which offers both public and private options.